 Software & Hardware Engineering - Panoptigon

-In 1971, Mattel, Inc. released the Optigan (Optical Organ) to the world.
-The predecessor to the Orchestron, it was similar to the Mellotron, but rather than encoding audio tracks onto magnetic tape, it used 12” transparent plastic film discs, inspired by the optical soundtracks used in the film industry at the time.
-57 looping audio tracks, including chord progressions, percussion, and 3 octaves of individual notes on a particular instrument, were printed on the discs as concentric circles, and played via piano keyboard, switches, and buttons.
+In 1971, Mattel, Inc. released the Optigan to the world.
+It was similar to the Mellotron, but rather than encoding audio tracks onto magnetic tape, it used 12” transparent plastic film discs, inspired by the optical soundtracks used in the film industry at the time.
+57 looping audio tracks, including 3 octaves of individual notes on a particular instrument as well as some percussion and chord progression loops, were printed on the discs as concentric circles, and played via piano keyboard, switches, and buttons.

-Long story short, due to mechanical issues and limitations of the optical system, the initial release was a flop, and Mattel lost millions.
-Despite the imperfections, or maybe in part because of them, it found its way into pop culture (The Clash, Elvis Costello, Third Eye Blind, Kraftwerk, Blur, C418, the Twin Peaks soundtrack…) and became a sort of obscure mythical creature known to niche-audio-gear nerds.
+Long story short, Mattel lost millions, but over time it found its way into pop culture (The Clash, Elvis Costello, Third Eye Blind, Kraftwerk, Blur, C418, the Twin Peaks soundtrack…) and became a sort of obscure mythical beast known only to niche audio gear nerds.

-Most recently, Quilter Labs (the boutique amp company run by Pat Quilter, founder of QSC), released the Panoptigon a completely new instrument designed to play Optigan and Orchestron optical discs, with a plethora of modern features, including MIDI control, on-board FX, and multiple drive modes allowing for modulation and fine pitch and speed control.
+More recently, Quilter Labs (the boutique amp company headed by Pat Quilter, founder of QSC), released the Panoptigon, a completely new instrument designed to play Optigan and Orchestron optical discs, with additional modern features like MIDI control, on-board FX, and finely controlled modulation of the servo.

 Panoptigon interface